MusicMakerOwO/MicroBase/README.md

 ## Sharding
 After 2,500 servers, Discord forces you to start sharding your bot.
 Most developers see sharding as being pretty complex, and while yes it is, it's also a lot easier than people make it out to be.
 The big issues only come when you have to 1) transfer data across shards (there are ways around that) and 2) when you have to split your shards across multiple computers.
 Micro Base makes things manageable but it's not a cure-all, everything is still done locally so don't expect to transfer your 100,000 server bot quite yet!

+The built-in `ShardManager` in Discord.JS is frankly kind of limited.
+While it is definitely cool condensing all your code into just a couple lines and letting them do the hard lifting, it does have it's drawbacks.
+Logs for example don't get emitted in the usual sense, you don't have control over auto-restarts, and you can't send data easily.
+Micro Base has a custom built `ShardManager` that gives you all of this and more.
+While you can't control fine tuning like RAM and I/O usage it is a much needed step in the right direction.

 ### Sharding Explained
 I don't actually think people quite understand how sharding works.
 We all understand the code but what *actually* happens is still kind of a mystical.
 In layman's terms, sharding is just splitting your bot into multiple smaller bots.
 Each shard is a separate instance of your bot, they all run the same code but they completely separate.
 "This sounds stupid!
 Why would I want that?", I can hear some of you saying.